-The Angel had asked for what is called the Fatima Prayers that spring and the miracle in October helped millions of people believe and pray.
+An Angel and Our Lady of Fatima asked three children to pray the Fatima Prayers one hundred years ago.
+The miracle in October helped millions of people to believe and to pray.
 70,000 people witnessed it in 1917!

 Later Jesus asked for the First Saturday Devotion in reparation to the Immaculate Heart of Mary for the sins committed against her.
 Click on the picture of Our Lady of Fatima and the Fatima children: Lucia, Francisco, and Jacinta for a PDF Fatima coloring page.
 See more Catholic coloring pages here and see more ideas for Fatima below:

 The story of Our Lady of Fatima begins before 1917 when the Angel of Portugal appeared to three Fatima children in the spring of 1916 and asks them to pray the Fatima prayers.

 Then between May and October 1917, Our Lady appeared six times to the children in a field called the Cova de Iria, near Fatima.
 They were Lucia dos Santos and her two younger cousins Francisco and Jacinta.
 They played while they tended the families' sheep and would frequently pray the Rosary, sometimes in a careless and childlike way.